ColfaxResearch/cxpn-admin-readthedocs/docs/source/index.rst

    It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

+Check out the :doc:`get-started` section to get a primer on all of features and settings available to you as an admin. :doc:`access-management` contains details on how to manage your users like how to :ref:`inviteusers`  or :ref:`removeusers` and server assets.

+..
-Check out the :doc:`access-management` section for further information, including how the process of :ref:`inviteusers` to the test drive works.
+   how the process of :ref:`inviteusers` to the test drive works.

 For information on how to custom more granulator controls of the portal check out :doc:`settings`.